VisualNeuroscience-UH/CxSystem/docs/configuration.rst

 	...,[St]<state variable1>+<state variable2>

 Similar to [Sp], the ellipsis represents the predecessor keywords in the line.
 State variables are separated with *+*.
-An example of using [Sp] alongside with a [St] with three state variables of *ge_soma*,*gi_soma*, and *vm*:
+An example of using [Sp] \
+alongside with a [St] with three state variables of *ge_soma*, *gi_soma*, and *vm*:

 ::

 	...,[Sp] [St]ge_soma+gi_soma+vm

 By default all of the possible indices are being monitored (record = True).
-However, one might intend to monitor specific indices of NeuronGroup()/Synapses().
+However, one might intend to monitor specific indices of \
+NeuronGroup()/Synapses().
 This can be achieved by using the [rec] tag followed by the indices of interest.
-In the following example two state monitors are defined for *apre* and *wght* of the Synapses() object.
-In the former state monitor the first 20 indices are being recorded whilst in the latter (*wght*), even indices between 0 and 20 are being recorded:
+In the following example two state \
+monitors are defined for *apre* and *wght* of the Synapses() object.
+In the former state monitor the first 20 indices are being recorded while \
+in the latter (*wght*), only even indices between 0 and 20 are being recorded:

 ::

 	...,[St]apre[rec](0-20)+wght[rec](0-20-2)

 Occasionally, one might want to assign a specific type of monitor to several consecutive target lines.
-In this case, the generic monitor(s) can be defined in the first target line and a **-->** symbol should be written at the end of the line. **-->** indicates that all the next lines should be assigned with the same monitor.
+In this case, the generic monitor(s) can be \
+defined in the first target line and a **-->** symbol should be written at the end of the line. **-->** indicates that all the next lines should be \
+assigned with the same monitor.
 For finishing this assignment, a **<--** symbol should be put at the last target line of interest.
-Note that it is possible to overwrite the defined monitors of some lines between the **-->** and **<--** symbols simply by adding the monitor of the interest.
+Note that it is \
+possible to overwrite the defined monitors of some lines between the **-->** and **<--** symbols simply by adding the monitor of the interest.

 ::